What is meant by occupiers’ liability?

-The term occupier under the 1957 Act has been held to cover local authorities, companies, individuals and partnerships.
+The term occupier under OLA 1957 has been held to cover local authorities, companies, individuals and partnerships.

-Section 1 of the Occupiers Liability Act 1957 defines premises to cover any fixed or movable structure.
-This can include any vessel, vehicle or aircraft.
-In the cases following the enactment of the legislation such things as chairs, ladders, scaffolding and lifts have been construed to be premises.
-Obviously such things as buildings, factories, houses and land are included within the definition.
+Section 1 of OLA 1957 defines premises to cover any fixed or movable structure.
+This can include buildings, factories, houses and land, as well as any vessel, vehicle or aircraft.
+Chairs, ladders, scaffolding and lifts have all been construed to be premises.

-Someone who enters the premises is someone who has been invited onto the premises by the occupier.
-This is also extended under the 1957 Act to include those individuals who enter the premises in the exercise of a right conferred by law.
-This covers such individuals as policemen and firemen as they are termed lawful visitors under the 1957 Act.
+A lawful visitor under OLA 1957 is someone who has been invited onto the premises by the occupier, but also includes individuals who enter the premises in the exercise of a right conferred by law (eg, policemen and firemen).

-Section 2 of the Occupiers Liability Act 1957 states that the common duty of care in relation to occupiers is the duty to take such care as in all the circumstances of the case is reasonable to see that the visitor will be reasonably safe in using the premises for the reason which he or she is invited or permitted to be there.
+Under s 2 of OLA 1957, the common duty of care is ‘is to take such care as in all the circumstances of the case is reasonable to see that the visitor will be reasonably safe in using the premises for the purposes for which he is invited or permitted by the occupier to be there’.

-Section 2 of the 1957 Act specifically states that an occupier must be prepared for the fact that children may be less careful than adults.
-This means that there should be a higher duty of care placed on the occupier when children enter the premises.
+An occupier must be prepared for the fact that children may be less careful than adults.
+This means there is a higher duty of care placed on the occupier when children enter the premises.

-Section 2 of the 1957 Act specifically states that when a person is in the exercise of his trade that person will not only appreciate the special risks associated with his trade but will also guard against them.
-This means that the occupier will be free to leave the tradesman to do just that and will not have a higher duty of care placed upon them.
+When a person is in the exercise of his trade at a premises (eg, an electrician), that person will appreciate the special risks associated with his trade and will guard against them.
+This means the occupier will be free to leave the tradesman to do just that and will not have a higher duty of care placed upon them.

-Section 2 of the 1957 Act specifically states that where damage is caused to a visitor by a danger due to faulty construction, maintenance or repair by an independent contractor the occupier will not be subject to a higher duty of care if the occupier acted reasonably when he entrusted the work to the independent contractor.
-In this situation all the occupier can be reasonably expected to do is to ensure the work has been executed properly.
+Where damage is caused to a visitor by a danger due to faulty construction, maintenance or repair by an independent contractor, the occupier will not be subject to a higher duty of care if the occupier acted reasonably when he entrusted the work to the independent contractor.
+All the occupier can be reasonably expected to do is to ensure the work has been executed properly.

 The following are defences that can be used in an action for occupiers liability:

-Consent of the visitor.
+- Consent of the visitor.
 If a risk is willingly accepted by the visitor then the occupier will not be liable for any damage suffered.
-Signs such as “enter at your own risk” are good examples of this.

-Exclusion of Liability.
-The occupier can exclude their liability by an agreement.
-In the case of business however, this is likely to fall foul of the Unfair Contract Terms Act 1977 in the case of business but not in the case of recreational premises.
+- Exclusion of liability.
+The occupier can exclude their liability by an agreement, although this is likely to fall foul of the Unfair Contract Terms Act 1977 in the case of business.

-The 1984 Act deals with individuals other than visitors and is taken to mean trespassers.
-A duty of care has to be established in this case and occurs when the following three factors are met:
+The Occupiers Liability Act 1984 (OLA 1984) deals with individuals other than visitors and is taken to mean trespassers or even those entering with criminal intent.
+A duty of care has to be established and occurs when:

-That the occupier is aware of the danger.
+- the occupier is aware of the danger; and

-That the occupier knows that the other person will be near the danger or that they have reasonable grounds to believe that it is the case
+- the occupier knows the other person will be near the danger or that they have reasonable grounds to believe that it is the case; and

-That the occupier ought reasonably think about providing some protection to the other person.
+- the occupier ought to reasonably have thought about providing some protection to the other person.

-Under the 1984 Act no duty will exist when a person willingly accepts a risk when they trespass on a certain type of land.
+Under OLA 1984, no duty will exist when a person willingly accepts a risk when they trespass on a certain type of land.